JakubOrlinskiUPM/PUI-News/README.md

 These points **need** to be addressed (A) and then verified by another user (V) before subimission:

 1. Implement Detail View of article
-4. Remove empty spots in grid on the main page
+4. Remove empty spots in grid on the main page **(A)**
 5. Allow user to create article without image
    1. Currently, attempting this results in 'Error creating article'
+      1. Okay this bug is more complex than it appears.
+It throws an error, but the article is actually created.
+These imageless articles are then the gaps on the main page.
+   2. Fix issue that article creation without image throws an error.
-6. Article image and title should forward user to detail view of the article
+6. Article image and title should forward user to detail view of the article **(A)**
-7. Article removal requires the confirmation of the user before applying the removal
+7. Article removal requires the confirmation of the user before applying the removal **(A)**
-8. Article removal must give some feedback to the user with the result of the operation
+8. Article removal must give some feedback to the user with the result of the operation **(A)**
 9. If the username or password are incorrect, a message with this information must be shown
 10. The navigation bar needs to include a text field to add some text that will be used to filter the articles shown in the main page of the newspaper
 11. Page should be readable on mobile devices